isomerpages/moe-fernvalepri/_cca/Our CCAs/Basketball.md

 third_nav_title: Our CCAs
 variant: markdown
 ---
-# Basketball
-### <u>Vision</u>

-To be a passionate, dedicated and life-long learning team of unique individuals.
+Our Basketball CCA strives to be a passionate, dedicated team of unique individuals, committed to lifelong learning.
+Our mission is to inspire and guide students to achieve high proficiency in basketball skills.

-### <u> Mission</u>

-To inspire and help pupils to attain a higher level of proficiency of Basketball Skills through understanding and guidance by the coaches.

-FVPS Basketball CCA comprises of school teams and trainees team.
-Our trainee team is made up of primary 4 to 6 pupils (boys &amp; girls) who are interested and passionate towards the game.
-The training sessions provide opportunities for pupils to maximize their true potential and promote their moral values of responsibilities, cooperation and resilience.
-Our school team is made up of players from the trainees group that are selected by the teachers and coaches.
-It is supported by teachers who emphasize on self-discipline and character development, in alignment to our school Values, for all Basketball CCA members.
+We have Trainee Teams (P4-6, boys &amp; girls) where players develop their potential and learn responsibility, cooperation, and resilience.
+The School Team, selected from trainees, focuses on strong character and self-discipline, aligned with our school values.
+Join us to grow as both a player and a person!

 ### <u><b> Session</b></u>